 However, I also didn’t consider that my behavior growing up in terms of having “fits” about everything was that out of the ordinary.
 It wasn’t something I’d added to the “Asperger’s” side of things in my head, though I’ve known now since I was 24.
 It’s funny that way, because although I knew by that time that certain things were considered odd based on repeated feedback from others, I’m still adding to that list to this day.
 When you are a certain way, and you can’t see yourself, the only way you know is if somebody tells you (and you take them seriously) or you see yourself compared.
 Even when people told me things sometimes I didn’t really believe it or see what they meant.
 For example, I’ve been told I walk in a peculiar way.
 Descriptions range from “too fast” (most common) to loping, swinging my shoulders too much, stomping my feet, etc. I’m also quite clumsy, which I figured factored in, and while I will make moderate attempts to slow down to accommodate pokey people (I don’t like to be left behind, so I don’t leave people behind), I must admit I kind of took it as an overreaction, surely my “walk” wasn’t that unusual.
 Then, not long ago, I saw a video of myself when I was in college.
 I rarely see video of myself… there was I suppose some footage when I was kid but camcorders were enormous and bulky at the time.
 However, since I see “ordinary” people of all sorts walking around me every day (I often have to dodge them, in fact, since I’m moving much faster), and I don’t normally see myself walking, I was in fact taken aback at how I walked in this video.
 It definitely looked different from everybody else in the video in the way I moved.
 In a peculiar way, I have to admit.
 Did I go out next day and try to change my walk?
 No. I have to set priorities, and frankly that’s not high on the list when you consider all the other things to ‘work on.’
-But I was surprised, even after all this time, and plenty of comments.
+But I was surprised, even after all this time, and after having received plenty of comments.

 So, the first thing I did about the meltdowns question was to ask my friend if these in fact seemed out-of-the-ordinary reactions for a kid, as portrayed on the show.
 She confirmed that they did.
 I was reminded of some recent cases in the news (which alarmed and angered me) about even younger children receiving ridiculous reactions in the classroom, in my opinion, for “tantrums,” items knocked or thrown, etc. Obviously, by the time I was in college I was not throwing things around a classroom in anger, my meltdowns had channeled into different forms (in fact even when I was younger I didn’t generally like to throw things, if there was any chance of damage, because I really disliked things being broken.
 The impulse was there and I occasionally threw other things in anger–a stick outside, for instance–but I knew that breaking an object of value would be even more distressing).
 When I’d read and heard others reactions to these children having tantrums I was greatly surprised as I considered this fairly normal behavior, as of course I had to hold it up to my own behavior as a kid.
 And I’d seen other kids besides myself have tantrums and fights of course, though it did seem like other kids would deliberately throw a fit in order to manipulate their parents, I was aware of this as a kid, and that this was not my particular intent, I just became overwhelmed and stubborn.